zwettemaan/CRDT_ES/scripts/README.md

 Make sure to check your email spam filter!

-Start the _License Manager_ and go to the _Licenses, Activations and Pending Orders_ window.
+Start the _PluginInstaller_ and go to the _Licenses, Activations and Pending Orders_ window.

 Click _Import_ and import the `.capb` file.

-The _License Manager_ will match this activation file to the corresponding pending order.
+The _PluginInstaller_ will match this activation file to the corresponding pending order.

 ### Activate